-A couple weeks ago my wife was checking out at our local Michaels store and noticed a lady in front of her whip out a JoAnn coupon from her purse and hand it to the cashier.
+(Updated 4/05/17) A couple weeks ago my wife was checking out at our local Michaels store and noticed a lady in front of her whip out a JoAnn coupon from her purse and hand it to the cashier.
 She was like, “Wow, that’s cool!
 I didn’t know you could do that.”
-She came home and told me about her findings and suggested I write a blog post about the topic.
+She came home and told me about her findings, and suggested I write a blog post about what other stores accept coupons from their competition.
 So…being the amazing (and smart) husband that I am, I did exactly what she told me to do.
 I spent some time, both online and on the phone, figuring out what other retailers will accept coupons from the competition.
 Here is what I discovered…

 Bed Bath & Beyond